elemestanza/FMODScripts/README.md

 3. After adding or altering a script in one of these directories, you can select "Scripts > Reload" to use the newly updated script.

 *(Information obtained from [FMOD Documentation](https://www.fmod.com/docs/2.02/studio/scripting-terminal-reference.html))*

+## List of scripts
+### AddEvents.js
+- Add Events in a Folder from a String or a name or a file.
+- Could create a subfolder for the new events.